- Substitute Certificate Application Procedure

 - Six thousand (6,000) hours of locally approved, related occupational experience.

-- Individuals with valid Missouri teaching certificates who wish to substitute teach in a school district are no longer required by the department to apply for a substitute certificate.
-This includes individuals who hold an initial professional, career continuous professional, lifetime, student services, administrative, provisional, and/or temporary certificate.
+NOTE: Individuals with valid Missouri teaching certificates who wish to substitute teach in a school district are no longer required by the department to apply for a substitute certificate.
+This includes individuals who hold an initial professional, career continuous professional, lifetime, student services, administration, provisional, and/or temporary certificate.
 There are restrictions on the number of hours a retired teacher may substitute teach.
 If, at any time, the educator allows his/her teaching certificate to expire, then a substitute certificate would be required.

-- You need to view or print
+- You need to view or print your certificate

 - You will need to log on to DESE Web